croox/generator-wp-dev-env/docs/src/types/Guide/git_branching_model.md

 ## Branches summary

-The repository constist of tree mandatory branches and temporary supporting branches.
+The repository constist of three mandatory branches and several temporary supporting branches.
+To release the project a `release-*` branch is mandatory.

 ### The main branches